brightmarch/rest-easy/README.md

 * 404: `HttpNotFoundException`
 * 401: `HttpUnauthorizedException`

-You are responsible for rendering your errors.
+You are responsible for catching and rendering your errors.
 You should familiarize yourself with catching kernel exceptions in Symfony using an Event Listener to automatically return all errors as a RESTful response.
 A simple error response template might look like this:

 ```javascript
 {% autoescape false %}